 - 1. Determine the potential impact of severe weather or other operational concerns and coordinate with all affected facilities to develop alternate routes. - 2.
 Serve as the focal point for the implementation and coordination of reroutes. - 3.
-Coordinate use of Canadian airspace. - 4.
-Transmit advisories defining severe weather areas and alternate routes. - 5.
-Transmit Anchorage ARTCC gateway release list for the Russian Far East tracks. - 6.
-Serve as the focal point for all coordination and resolution of NRP concerns. - 7.
-Coordinate no-transponder requests with appropriate facilities.
+Keep the Severe Weather Coordinator updated on all reroutes, current or requested. - 4.
+Coordinate use of Canadian airspace. - 5.
+Transmit advisories defining severe weather areas and alternate routes. - 6.
+Coordinate and retransmit NAT Track transitions. - 7.
+Coordinate all missile launch activities in ZMA, ZJX and ZDC. - 8.
+Coordinate Special Military Operations as required. - 9.
+Serve as the focal point for all coordination and resolution of NRP concerns. - 10.
+Serve as focal point for communication of hurricane impacts to the NAS via the Hurricane Desk, as required.